Professional residential and commercial flooring installation services in Singapore

 Consumer Reports, the independent non-profit organisation that carries out unbiased, evidence-based product research, has created a useful flooring buying guide.

 discerning about workmanship, yet budget conscious?

 We take ownership of our actions by taking responsibility.

 The professionalism of Kepha Design and Contracts in Singapore in home renovation flooring and office carpet installation has been refined to a high degree of expertise through our wealth of experience in fitting floor coverings.

-Kepha can help you choose quality materials for your floor that are precisely tailored to your requirements, whether residential or commercial.
+We can help you choose quality materials for your floor that are precisely tailored to your requirements, whether residential or commercial.

-We’ll ensure the subfloor is structurally sound and lay your new flooring to the highest standards of workmanship.
+And we’ll ensure the subfloor is structurally sound and lay your new flooring to the highest standards of workmanship.